 His vessel, The Endeavour was built in Whitby and took him and his crew on many significant voyages around the globe.
 Of course, this led to the founding of New Zealand and Australia.

-This year on the weekend of 6th – 8th July, Whitby will mark the 250th Anniversary of Captain Cook’s first voyage of discovery.
+This year on the weekend of 6th – 8th July, Whitby marked the 250th Anniversary of Captain Cook’s first voyage of discovery.

-Over the weekend two tall ships will be docked in the harbour, free admission will allow you to discover what life was like for Cook during his voyages.
-An authentic 40% size replica of Cook’s HM Bark Endeavour will also be sailing along the coastline from Whitby to Sandsend.
+Over the weekend two tall ships were docked in the harbour with free admission allowing visitors to discover what life was like for Cook during his voyages.
+An authentic 40% size replica of Cook’s HM Bark Endeavour also sailed along the coastline from Whitby to Sandsend.

-Other attractions will take place along Endeavour Wharf to keep you entertained.
-These include a live cooking theatre where local chefs will be cooking up 18th Century cuisine with a modern twist.
-There will be live music, street theatre and sea shanties, and in true Whitby style, the weekend will be rounded off by a firework spectacular.
-Whitby Abbey and Pannett Art Gallery are also holding exhibitions of maritime artwork and memorabilia.
+Other attractions took place along Endeavour Wharf to keep visitors entertained.
+These included a live cooking theatre where local chefs cooked up 18th Century cuisine with a modern twist.
+There was live music, street theatre and sea shanties, and in true Whitby style, the weekend was rounded off by a firework spectacular.
+Whitby Abbey and Pannett Art Gallery also held exhibitions of maritime artwork and memorabilia.

-Of course, The Captain Cook Memorial Museum will be open over the weekend (and throughout the year) for you to learn of Cook’s adventures and voyages and see a collection of his maps, documents and memorabilia.
+Of course, The Captain Cook Memorial Museum was open over the weekend (and throughout the year) for people to learn of Cook’s adventures and voyages and see a collection of his maps, documents and memorabilia.